equinor/forecast-of-response-dmtpy/README.md

+# Forecast of response dmtpy

-Runtime library used to create and interact with Python entities
+A python library used to create and interact with dmt entities used with [forecast-of-response-dmt](https://github.com/equinor/forecast-of-response-dmt)